SergioTorresGarcia/Proyecto4-Buscador/README.md

 # TATTOO STUDIO searching engine

-This is the FOURTH PROJECT of the Full Stack Development Bootcamp with Geekshubs Academy.
+This is the FOURTH PROJECT of the Full Stack Development Bootcamp with <a href="https://github.com/GeeksHubsAcademy" target="_blank">Geekshubs Academy</a>.

 ![Tattoo studio](./img/modern-and-creative-tattoo-parlor-with-a-chair-brutal-interior-design-photo.jpg)